 Publish a family newsletter.
 Extra, extra!
-A lot of crazy things happen to your family each week: from funny things the kids say, to making the grade in math and weekend outings with your warrior crew.
-During the week, have your Little take pics, record events, and land big interviews so she can publish your family’s breaking news stories at the end of the week.
-We’ll bet grandma and grandpa would take a subscription to this rag.
-Read all about it!
+A lot of crazy things happen to your family each week: from funny things the kids say to good grades and weekend outings.
+During the week, have your kid take pictures, record events, and land big interviews so she can publish your family’s breaking news stories at the end of the week.

 photo: Rick Gutleber via Flickr

 Set up a store.
 If you’ve got a serious crafter in the family, let him strut his stuff by creating a collection to sell.
-Whether he works in perler beads, loom bracelets or cute clay sculptures, he can take time each day to make a few pieces.
-Then, when’s he ready, it’s time to set up shop and invite the gang over to shop till they drop.
-Take payment in the form of high fives, or donate profits to a favorite charity to add another dimension to this ongoing project.
+Whether he works in Perler beads, loom bracelets or cute clay sculptures, he can take time each day to make a few pieces.
+When’s he ready, set up shop.
+Take payment in the form of high fives, or donate profits to a favorite charity.

 photo: Mama Scouts

 Make and play your own board game.
 Forget your Parker Brothers favorites.
-Kick your cutie’s creativity into high gear when she makes her own board game.
+Your kid’s creativity will kick into high gear when she makes her own board game.
 Her rules, her object, her big win.
 Amy at Mama Scouts has the scoop on how you can encourage this multi-day activity for big kids.
 Play on!

 photo: Jimmie via Flickr

 Make paper.
-Bring your summer camps days home when you hand make paper with your kidlet.
+Bring your summer camps days home when you hand make paper.
 Rachelle at Tinkerlab walks you through the process of this two-day long project.
-It definitely takes some planning (and a couple of special supplies), but the finished product is perfect for writing very special letters, or drawing an extra special picture for mom.
-Make, dry, draw equals three days full!
+It definitely takes planning (and a couple of special supplies), but the finished product is perfect for writing very special letters or drawing an extra special picture for mom.

 Host an art exhibit.
-Make art a daily part of your creative kiddo’s play time routine.
-Challenge her to draw, paint or collage a new project each day based on different themes (think: animals, shapes or vehicles) or a favorite artist’s style (hello, cubism).
+Make art a daily part of your creative kid’s playtime routine.
+Challenge her to draw, paint or collage a new project each day based on different themes (think animals, shapes or vehicles) or a favorite artist’s style.
 After she’s built up her collection, hang it gallery style for friends and family to enjoy.

 Grow stalactites.
 It takes a few days to complete this grow-at-home science experiment.
 But with Epsom salts, string, and paper clips, your budding scientist can track the growth of his own stalactites when you set up this easy project.
 Check back often to see how things are growing.